-Research and development costs represent costs incurred to develop the Company's technology and primarily include payments to outside consultants and contractors.
+Research and development costs represent costs incurred in connection with the testing of games on the Company's technology platform and are primarily comprised of payments to outside consultants and contractors.
 Research and development costs are expensed as incurred.

 Impairment of Long-Lived Assets